GKHPing/netflix-content-research/README.md

 - It is designed as a research-style analysis rather than a dashboard or technical demo.
 - Uses public data on TMDB and does not represent Netflix internal data models or strategic decisions
-- Data cleaning and feature engineering
-- Descriptive and comparative analysis across regions and time
+- Data cleaning with descriptive and comparative analysis across regions and time
 - Visualization-driven insight development

 ## Dataset